 Whether students go on to lead a Fortune 500 company, launch a startup, or pursue careers that span all three sectors — nonprofit, public, and private — students who earn the MBA Certificate in Sustainable Business will be prepared to address these challenges and identify opportunities to create value by making their businesses and industries more sustainable.

 Questions about the certificate?
 Contact Vishal Agrawal, academic director, at Vishal.Agrawal@georgetown.edu.
-For questions related to your course planning during the program, refer to MyHoyaMBA.
+For questions related to your course planning during the program, refer to MyHoyaMBA and connect with your cohort advisor.

 Coursework

-Students who elect to enroll in the certificate program will take a 10.5-credit sequence (7.5 overlapping MBA elective credits and 3 overlapping MBA core credits) of integrated MBA core and elective courses to build an understanding of challenges and opportunities related to sustainable business and how to address them.
+Students focus a portion of their MBA electives to build an understanding of challenges and opportunities related to sustainable business and how to address them.
 Upon graduation from the MBA Program, students will receive a notation on their official university transcript along with a certificate of completion.

 - Environmentally Sustainable Operations and Business Models (OPAN 6571, 1.5 credits): This course focuses on a business-oriented perspective by focusing on voluntary or economically-motivated sustainability considerations and initiatives.
 Among the questions addressed include: